fragglet/wadptr/test/README.md

 * `btsxcred.wad` is the CREDIT screen graphic from btsx\_e1a.wad, which has its columns unnecessarily spread into two posts, and checks that the code to combine posts works as intended.
+* `64c30n9.wad` is a Doom 64-format WAD.
+A single zero byte has been appended to the end of the WAD so that the tests successfully reduce the file size.

 Mini / unit test WADs: